 Classic Pork Chop Marsala

-Classic Pork Chop Marsala is an easy one-skillet recipe, cooking with 2-inch pork chops in sweet marsala wine, mushrooms, and onions sauce.
-The pork always turn out tender, juicy, and oh-so-delicious!
-A Southern Italian recipe, these boneless pork chops are first seared, then simmered with their flavorful ingredients.
+Classic Pork Chop Marsala is an easy one-skillet recipe cooked with thick pork chops in sweet marsala wine and savory mushroom sauce.
+The pork always turns out tender, juicy, and oh-so-delicious!
 It’s the perfect dish to serve for date night, special occasions, or an intimate soiree.

 Classic Pork Chop Marsala…